Minuscule 350: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, with their τιτλοι (titles of chapters) at the top of the pages.
-There is also a division according to the Ammonian Sections (in Mark 241 Sections, the last in 16:20), without references to the Eusebian Canons.
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) at the top of the pages.
+There is also a division according to the smaller Ammonian Sections (241 in Mark 234, the last in 16:20).
+There are however no references to the Eusebian Canons (both early divisions of the Gospels into sections.).

-It contains lectionary markings at the margin (for liturgical use), and pictures (portraits of Evangelists).
-Synaxarion, Menologion were added in the 14th century.
+The margins contains lectionary markings (for liturgical use), and portraits of the Evangelists precede each of their respective Gospels (except Matthew).
+The synaxarion and Menologion were added in the 14th century.

-The first four paper leaves with text of Matthew 1:1-4:25 was added in the 16th century.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Hermann von Soden classified it as K^{ak}.
-Aland placed it in Category V.
+The Greek text is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

-According to the Claremont Profile Method it creates to the textual family M350 in Luke 1, Luke 10, and Luke 20.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents the textual family M350 in Luke 1, Luke 10, and Luke 20.
+Textual critic Hermann von Soden classified it as part of the textual group K^{ak}.

 History

-The manuscript was bought in 1606 in Taranto.
-It was examined by Scholz.

-The manuscript was added to the list of New Testament manuscripts by Scholz (1794-1852).

-C. R. Gregory saw it in 1886.
+The earliest history of the manuscript is unknown.
+It was purchased in 1606 in Taranto.
+It was examined by biblical scholar Johann M .A.
+Scholz (1794-1852).
+Scholz also added it to the list of New Testament manuscripts.
+Biblical scholar Caspar René Gregory saw it in 1886.

-The manuscript is currently housed at the Biblioteca Ambrosiana (B. 62 sup.) in Milan.
+It is currently dated by the INTF to the 11th century.
+It is presently housed at the Biblioteca Ambrosiana (shelf number B. 62 sup.), in Milan.